dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Creating an Azure IoT Hub Device Identity
 ---

 Now that we have our Azure IoT Hub created, we want to create an entry in the hub's device identity registry.
 A "device identity" in the IoT Hub's device identity registry is basically a unique id and access key that can be used by the actual device in the field (The Intel NUC and with Arduino 101 in our case) to connect to the IoT Hub.
 The connection string for the device entry in the registry will be used by the actual device to securely connect to the IoT Hub and send and receive messages as that device.
-You can learn more about Azure IoT Hub devices in the "**<a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-identity-registry/">Manage device identities in IoT Hub</a>**" article online.
+You can learn more about Azure IoT Hub devices in the "**<a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-identity-registry/">Identity registry</a>**" article online.

 At the time this is being written, the Azure Portal does not allow you to provision device identities in the registry, although you can view existing ones.
 In order to create our device identity, we will use a node.js command line interface for working with your Azure IoT Hubs called "**<a target="_blank" href="https://www.npmjs.com/package/iothub-explorer">iothub-explorer</a>**"

 There is a graphical tool for Windows called "**Device Explorer**".
-We won't document its use here in this lab, but if you are on Windows and wish to try it can you can download it from here <a target="_blank" href="https://github.com/Azure/azure-iot-sdks/releases/latest">github.com/Azure/azure-iot-sdks/releases/latest</a> (look for the first "**SetupDeviceExplorer.msi**" link) and learn more about it here: <a target="_blank" href="https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md">How to use Device Explorer for IoT Hub devices</a>.
+We won't document its use here in this lab, but if you are on Windows and wish to try it can you can download it from here <a target="_blank" href="https://github.com/Azure/azure-iot-sdks/releases/latest">github.com/Azure/azure-iot-sdks/releases/latest</a> (look for the first "**SetupDeviceExplorer.msi**" link) and learn more about it here: <a target="_blank" href="https://github.com/Azure/azure-iot-sdk-csharp/blob/master/tools/DeviceExplorer/readme.md">How to use Device Explorer for IoT Hub devices</a>.

 1. This task requires that you have Node.js 4.x or later installed.
-If you don't have it installed already, you can install it from **<a target="_blank" href="https://nodejs.org/en/">nodejs.org/</a>**.
+If you don't have it installed already, you can install it from **<a target="_blank" href="https://nodejs.org/en/">nodejs.org</a>**.
 Make sure that Node is added to the path so you can access it from anywhere on the command line.

 1. Open a command prompt, or terminal window, **on your development PC** (not on the NUC) and install the "iothub-explorer" npm package globally as follows: